MySQL Connector/J is flexible in the way it handles conversions between MySQL data types and Java data types.

 type conversions between MySQL and Java types, following the

 JDBC specification where appropriate.
-The value returned by
+The values returned by

-also shown below.
-For more information on the JDBC types, see
+are shown in the table below.
+For more information on the JDBC